SuuperW/NSMB_RNG/README.txt

 There is a pre-built version (1.4) for Windows x64 on the Release branch.
 You can download it here: https://github.com/SuuperW/NSMB_RNG/raw/Release/NSMB_RNG_v1.4.zip

 --- Purpose of NSMB_RNG ---
 The purpose of NSMB_RNG is to allow speedrunners to play the any% category with the best possible RNG.
 This means the red ? blocks in World 8 always move left.
-If attempting mini route, there will be a 7% chance of RNG supporting that in World 5.
+If attempting mini route, there will be a 7% chance of RNG supporting that in World 5 when doing basic in-game RNG manip.

 --- How to use NSMB_RNG ---
 In order to determine which RNG seed your system generated, you will have to: